ianhi/ianhi.github.io/content/contact/index.md

 # Open source - non-academic

-If you would like to contact me regarding any of my open source work or with a non-academic professional opportunity then I am best reached at `ianhuntisaak@gmail.com`.
+If you would like to contact me regarding any of my open source work or with a non-academic professional opportunity, I am best reached at `ianhuntisaak@gmail.com`.

 # Academic

-If you would like to contact me regarding my graduate research or anything academic then I am best reached at `ianhuntisaak@g.harvard.edu`.
+If you would like to contact me regarding my graduate research or anything academic, I am best reached at `ianhuntisaak@g.harvard.edu`.